Structured Uncertainty guided Clarification for LLM Agents: Introduction

 \section{Introduction}

-LLM Agents are AI systems that extend large language models (LLMs) with the ability to take real-world actions autonomously accumulate observations \cite{huang2024understanding}.
-These agents often invoke external APIs and tools based on structured function definitions, enabling interaction with databases, web services, and software applications \cite{schick2023toolformer}.
-These agents have been successfully deployed across diverse domains including travel planning, document processing, finance, vehicle control, and drug discovery \cite{xie2024travelplanner, mathur2024docpilot, yu2024finmem, huang2024crmarena, liu2024drugagent}.
+LLM Agents are AI systems that extend large language models (LLMs) with the ability to take real-world actions autonomously accumulate observations \citep{huang2024understanding}.
+These agents often invoke external APIs and tools based on structured function definitions, enabling interaction with databases, web services, and software applications \citep{schick2023toolformer}.
+These agents have been successfully deployed across diverse domains including travel planning, document processing, finance, vehicle control, and drug discovery \citep{xie2024travelplanner, mathur2024docpilot, yu2024finmem, huang2024crmarena, liu2024drugagent}.
 However, their effectiveness is fundamentally limited by ambiguous or incomplete user instructions that lead to incorrect tool invocations, failed transactions, and degraded user experience—problems that become increasingly critical as these systems handle more complex, high-stakes tasks.

-Ambiguity in user requests poses unique challenges for LLM agents, where imprecise interpretation can cascade into costly execution errors \cite{wang2024learning, vijayvargiya2025interactive}.
-User ambiguity manifests through vague task specifications \textit{("find me a good restaurant")}, incomplete parameters \textit{("book a meeting for tomorrow")}, or implicit assumptions about system capabilities \cite{huang2024tool}.
-The structured nature of API schemas—with their specific parameter types, constraints, and interdependencies—amplifies this challenge, as a single ambiguous user query often maps to multiple valid API configurations with vastly different outcomes \cite{anonymous2024framework}.
+Ambiguity in user requests poses unique challenges for LLM agents, where imprecise interpretation can cascade into costly execution errors \citep{wang2024learning, vijayvargiya2025interactive}.
+User ambiguity manifests through vague task specifications \textit{("find me a good restaurant")}, incomplete parameters \textit{("book a meeting for tomorrow")}, or implicit assumptions about system capabilities \citep{huang2024tool}.
+The structured nature of API schemas—with their specific parameter types, constraints, and interdependencies—amplifies this challenge, as a single ambiguous user query often maps to multiple valid API configurations with vastly different outcomes \citep{anonymous2024framework}.
 For example, \textit{"cancel my subscription"} could apply to multiple services, cancellation types (pause vs. permanent), or effective dates, each requiring different API calls with distinct consequences.